bekbulatov/PyV8Mono/README.md

 V8 control:

 - `cmd_args`.
 String of arguments for V8.
-Ex: `--no_incremental_marking`, Default is ''
+Ex: `--no_incremental_marking`, Default is ''.

-Others:
+Other:

 - `watch_templates`.
-If set True, MonoContext will check whether templates change by modified date.
+If set True, MonoContext checks whether template has changed.
 Useful for development.
-Default is False
+Default is False.

 ## FestRenderer

-FestRenderer uses MonoContext for more convinient using in your project.
+FestRenderer provides more convinient use in your project than MonoContext.
-Usually you should have one instance on FestRenderer/MonoContext which stores templates in V8 memory.

-Be careful when you load common js utils in master process of your web server.
+Usually you should have one instance on FestRenderer/MonoContext which stores compiled templates in V8 memory.
+Also be careful if you load common js utils in master process of your web server, it may cause segfaults.

 	from PyV8Mono.renderer import FestRenderer

-	renderer = FestRenderer(js_root='/path/to/templates/', js_files=('build.js',), js_files_autoload=False)
+	renderer = FestRenderer(
+		js_root='/path/to/templates/',
+		js_files=('context/build.js',),
+		js_files_autoload=False
+	)
 	json_str = json.dumps(context)
 	html = renderer.render('news-detail/news-detail.xml.js', json_str)